OnroerendErfgoed/urihandler/README.rst

 .. image:: https://coveralls.io/repos/OnroerendErfgoed/urihandler/badge.png?branch=master
         :target: https://coveralls.io/r/OnroerendErfgoed/urihandler

-This very simple applications is meant to be the handler on a domain that handles Cool Uri's (http://www.w3.org/TR/cooluris/) with 303 redirects.
+This very simple application is meant to be the handler on a domain that handles Cool Uri's (http://www.w3.org/TR/cooluris/) with 303 redirects.

 All it does is map Uri's to other uri's and redirect them.
 To make thing easy